Chantek: Early life

 Born at the Yerkes National Primate Research Center, Chantek was transferred to the University of Tennessee at Chattanooga (UTC) when he was nine months old.
 (In Malay and Indonesian, cantik — pronounced chanteek — means "lovely" or "beautiful".)
 Lyn Miles directed a research project to study apes, and she and a few student volunteers cared for him during the first few months after his arrival.
 Miles taught him his first signs, "food-eat" and "drink".
 Shortly afterward, her teaching schedule made it necessary to hire an assistant, Ann Southcombe.
 Ann had experience raising seven baby gorillas at the Cincinnati Zoo.
 Ann Southcombe also worked with Michael, who lived with Koko, the first gorilla taught to communicate using signs.
 Under the direction of Miles, Chantek was raised much as a human child.
 Ann toilet trained Chantek (as she had with Michael).
 She gave him chores, such as picking up his toys.
 In exchange for completing tasks, Chantek was given steel washers as a form of money.

 As Miles taught anthropology at UTC, she also gathered a group of dedicated student volunteers to help with the project, such as Warren Roberts, who taught anthropology classes at the college as of Spring 2017.

 Chantek spent almost nine years living under constant supervision in a specially adapted trailer on the UTC campus.
 He attended classes regularly, and his photo was included in the school yearbooks.
 However, as his size increased, and as containing him in his compound became a problem, the administration feared an accident.
-He was returned to Yerkes after an alleged incident in which he escaped from his compound and was accused of having caught a female student by surprise by prohibiting her from retreating in a test of strengths with the student.
+He was returned to Yerkes after an alleged incident in which he escaped from his compound and was accused of having caught a female student by surprise.
 He lived in a small enclosure at Yerkes for the next eleven years, during which his weight reportedly increased due to limited physical activity.
 When his caretakers were permitted to visit, he continually signed for them to get car keys and take him home.

 In 1997, the Zoo Atlanta offered him sanctuary in an enclosure with trees for swinging from branch to branch (brachiation).